thomascerniglia/TOMFORKMarkovsMuse/README.md

 MIT License

-Copyright (c) 2024 Jennifer Klaman
+Copyright (c) 2024 Jennifer K Laman

 This project includes **public domain texts** sourced from Project Gutenberg.
 The texts included in this repository are **not copyrighted** and are freely available under the terms of the **Project Gutenberg License**.